AceJHamilton/lucas/README.md

 # Lucas
-### Lucas if you're reading this, this was for you home slice.
+### Lucas if you're reading this, this is for you home slice.
+#### Obviously, I didn't tell you about this, so you're a stalker mane.